 Under normal circumstances CJS doesn’t promote fundraising campaigns but these are not normal circumstances and we're aware that many of our wonderful charities are suffering a significant downturn in donations just as costs are going up.
 Therefore for this year only we will be happy to share across our social media any fundraising campaigns for registered charities.
 You can send details to our newsdesk on firstname.lastname@example.org or tag us @CountrysideNews on twitter or @CountrysideJobsService on Facebook and we'll share what we can - without bombarding our loyal readers with too many requests.

 With immediate effect we are suspending the competition.
 We don't want you to be putting yourselves at risk taking photos.
 However, you are very welcome to send photos for consideration when we reopen the competition, you can specify which theme they're for or just send them as general ones.
 We will make a decision about reopening the competition at a later date and if necessary about awarding overall prizes nearer the current official closing date.

-Unsurprising there are not many jobs this week and there will be even less next week as adverts are withdrawn and major organisations, such as the National Trust, put their recruitment on hold.
-We completely understand that if you've subscribed to find a job there's not much point in reading the newsletter, however, we do have all the countryside news and several features already lined up.
-We are planning some specifically to help deal with the current situation, if you'd like to write something for us please contact Amy, details are here for 'normal' features.
+Unsurprising there are not many jobs being advertised at present.
+We completely understand that if you've subscribed to find a job there's not much point in reading the newsletter, however, we do have all the countryside news and all the usual features.
 If you'd like to put your subscription on hold simply email us and we'll suspend your subs until further notice.

 Instead of a gloomy image of the virus we thought we'd brighten the page with a lovely sunny countryside scene from the Yorkshire Dales.